 Democracy, Human Rights and Governance

-USAID strengthens democratic institutions in Papua New Guinea by helping develop the capacity of political parties to formulate issue-based platforms, reach out to their constituents, and improve transparency.
-USAID has also provided support to Fiji’s Constitutional Commission to ensure a participatory and credible constitutional development process.
+USAID strengthens democratic institutions in Papua New Guinea and Fiji by helping develop the capacity of political parties to formulate issue-based platforms, reach out to their constituents and improve transparency.
+In Papua New Guinea, USAID builds the capacity of women’s organizations to address major social issues, including violence and conflict.